adambard/learnxinyminutes-docs/bash.html.markdown

 python hello.py > "output-and-error.log" 2>&1
 # redirect both output and errors to output-and-error.log
+# &1 means file descriptor 1 (stdout), so 2>&1 redirects stderr (2) to the current
+# destination of stdout (1), which has been redirected to output-and-error.log.

 python hello.py > /dev/null 2>&1
 # redirect all output and errors to the black hole, /dev/null, i.e., no output